Sage-Bionetworks/PythonEmbedInR/README.md

 but the default behavior of Python for dictionaries.

 **NOTE (matrix):**
-Matrices are either transformed to an object of the class prMatrix or to an numpy array (if the option useNumpy is set to TRUE).
+Matrices are either transformed to an object of the class PrMatrix or to an numpy array (if the option useNumpy is set to TRUE).

 **NOTE (data.frame):**
-Data frames are either transformed to an object of the class prDataFrame
+Data frames are either transformed to an object of the class PrDataFrame
 or to a pandas DataFrame (if the option usePandas is set to TRUE).